eawww/MeetHooks/Outline.md

 > **Target Audience:** React developers interested in using react hooks, refining their understanding of the way hooks work, anyone interested in diving into React, or super hardcore React nerds interested in nitpicking a talk about react hooks.

 > ⚠️This assumes a basic understanding of JavaScript/HTML fundamentals.
-Working knowledge of React is recommended but not required for the brave.
+Working knowledge of React is recommended but not required for the brave 👩🏽‍🚀.

 ### History